thomasp85/fiery/cran-comments.md

-This release is a small update in anticipation of the next release of 'later', which would break some of the current unit tests.
-There are no outer facing changes and no reverse dependency regressions has been detected.
+Fix of a few unit tests that somehow fails with the new version of testthat

 ## Test environments
-* local OS X install, R 3.6.0
+* local R installation, R 4.0.3
-* ubuntu 14.04 (on travis-ci), R 3.6.0
+* ubuntu 16.04 (on travis-ci), R 4.0.3
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-## revdepcheck results

-We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages